 Less Stuff, More Gratitude This Year

-If you’re feeling the pressure of wish lists and upcoming gift exchanges, there are some ways to reduce (maybe not eliminate) material gifts this year.
-The most difficult part is getting your gift-happy loved ones on board—but it can be easy with direct and thoughtful conversations.
+If you’re feeling the pressure of wish lists, there are some ways to reduce (maybe not eliminate) material gifts this year.
+The most difficult part is getting your gift-happy loved ones on board—but it can be simplified with direct and thoughtful conversations.

-Here’s how to ask for no gifts (or fewer gifts!), and what you can do with gifts you receive that may not be right for you or your family in this season of your lives.
+Here’s how to ask for no gifts (or fewer gifts!) and what you can do with items you receive that may not be right for you or your family in this season of life.

 How To Ask For No Holiday Gifts